-- Wrap crust in plastic wrap and place in the fridge to chill while you prepare the filling.
+- Wrap crust in plastic wrap and place in the fridge to chill for one hour while you prepare the filling.

 - When filling is finished, place a piece of parchment paper on the table.
 Put dough in the middle and cover with plastic wrap.

 - Roll out crust between the parchment and plastic wrap until about 1/8th of an inch thick.

 - Keeping the crust between the parchment and plastic wrap, fold the crust in half, parchment side up.

 - Peel off one side of the parchment and flip this bare side of crust onto the pre-greased skillet or pie plate.

 - Peel off the other side of parchment and lay crust flat on the dish, with the sides over the edges (like a normal pie crust!).